 Plataran Heritage Borobudur Hotel

-The hotel offers guests a unique opportunity to experience the beauty of the temple and its surroundings from the comfort of their room.
+Plataran Heritage Borobudur Hotel offers guests a unique opportunity to experience the beauty of the temple and its surroundings from the comfort of their rooms.
 The hotel has 21 rooms, each of which is decorated in a different style but fitted with modern amenities and offering views of the temple complex.

 See Related: Do Hotels Take Cash?
 Things to Know